Barbasol: Perio, Inc.

-Perio, Inc., based in Dublin, Ohio, bought the Barbasol brand from Pfizer in 2001 and has sought to revitalize it.
+Perio, Inc., based in Dublin, Ohio, bought the Barbasol brand from Pfizer in 2001, and has sought to revitalize it.
 They consolidated the Barbasol line to Original, Soothing Aloe, and Skin Conditioner, and added Pacific Rush.

 A non-aerosol cream that simulated the original product was created in 2003, but it was reformulated to the Barbasol Non-Aerosol Therapeutic Shave Cream in 2006 (Pfizer also had a similar simulation of the original Barbasol cream, but discontinued it in 1999).
+This was discontinued in 2019 and replaced by the 1919 Classic Shaving Cream for the brand's 100th anniversary.

 Later, Barbasol released Sensitive Skin, Mountain Blast (a new fragrance), and Arctic Chill (menthol) to its line of shaving creams.
 Several aftershave products have been introduced under the Barbasol brand name.
 Still later, Barbasol introduced disposable razors in twin-blade, three-blade, and six-blade versions.

-Barbasol's market share continues to grow, with one in four men now using it.

 Advertising

 Early advertising

 Barbasol became a very popular shaving cream after its introduction.
 Throughout the 1920s and 1930s, many print advertisements were used to support its growth.
 Many of the print ads featured men and women in situations that would be considered risqué for their time.

-The company also used several famous spokesmen throughout the years, including actor Douglas Fairbanks Jr., star baseball players Babe Ruth and Rogers Hornsby, as well as football legend Knute Rockne.
+The company also used several famous spokesmen in their print ads through the years, including actors Douglas Fairbanks Jr. and Joe Cook, musician Vincent Lopez, baseball players Babe Ruth and Rogers Hornsby, as well as football legend Knute Rockne.

 In 1938, Barbasol sponsored a car in the Indianapolis 500, and painted it to look like a tube of the cream.
 Driven by George Bailey, the car made it to lap 166 of 200 before suffering clutch problems.
 The following year, the Barbasol car finished in tenth place.
 The team got involved as a sponsor in the NASCAR Busch Series in the late 1990s, sponsoring Dick Bown's team and drivers Chuck and Jim Bown, Jim Sauter, and Greg Biffle in eleven races in 1996, then going to Akins Motorsports and drivers Glenn Allen Jr. and Elton Sawyer starting in 1997.

 The tagline throughout this time was "No brush, no lather, no rub in."